Why Choose Nepal for Trekking Adventures?

 Best Time to Trek

-Best time to trek in Nepal varies by season and region.
-Generally, the ideal trekking periods are:
+The best time to trek in Nepal depends on the season and region.
+Generally, these two seasons offer ideal conditions:

-Winter (December to February) and Monsoon (June to August) are less favored due to cold temperatures and heavy rainfall, respectively.
+Winter (December to February) and Monsoon (June to August) are typically less favorable due to colder temperatures and heavy rainfall.
+However, some lower-altitude trails remain accessible.

 - TIMS (Trekkers' Information Management System) Card